versionone/VersionOne.SDK.Experimental/README.md

   }
 }
 ```
 Are you worried about the `DefaultRole.Name` and others?
-Fortunately, in JavaScript, you can access all object properties.
-By string name with array brackets.
+Fortunately, in JavaScript, you can access all object properties by string name with array brackets.

 Try out [this JSFiddle example](http://jsfiddle.net/UytTn/) that demonstrates the code below: